 Today’s artificial intelligence is not at the level needed to build self-driving cars, and artificial intelligence is only one of many tools in the self-driving car toolbox.

 Obstacle 2 Dealing with “Edge Cases”

-Question: How can AI systems be improved to deal with “edge cases”?
-These situations are not seen by the AI program and could lead to dangerous driving situations.
+Question: How can AI systems be improved for “edge cases”?
+The AI program does not see these situations and could lead to dangerous driving situations.

 Ans1: When a camera sees such a scene, its corresponding neural network may not detect it correctly, especially if the obstacle is not included in its AI training data set.

-When radar or lidar looks at it, they may see an obstacle, but may not know what type of obstacle that is.
+When radar or lidar looks at it, they may see an obstacle but may not know the type.
 But the vehicle is still aware of certain obstacles, such as children, dogs, cows, cats, kangaroos, and even pedestrians in funny costumes, and can slow down or stop.

 Sensor redundancy is key, and relying on artificial intelligence to deal with the myriad of known and unknown scenarios and obstacles won’t work.

 Ans2: What if we had enough experience and data to train a neural network to recognize cats and dogs but not enough to recognize cattle and sheep?
 Will we let cars drive in rural France?